-Will the baby look like me if I do IVF with Egg Donor
+Will the baby look like me if I do IVF with Egg Donor?

 In today’s world, advancements in reproductive medicine have opened up new possibilities for individuals and couples facing fertility challenges.
 One such option is In Vitro Fertilization (IVF) with egg donor, a procedure that has helped many realize their dreams of parenthood.
+However, one of the common questions that arise is, “Will the baby look like me if I do IVF with an egg donor?”

 This article aims to explore the intricate interplay between genetic inheritance and the appearance of a baby born through IVF with egg donor.
 We’ll delve into the complex mechanisms that determine physical traits and shed light on the factors that contribute to a baby’s resemblance to their intended parents.